UBC-MDS/DSCI_575_adv-mach-learn/README.md

 conda activate 575
 ```

-In order to use this environment in `Jupyter`, you will have to install `nb_conda_kernels` in the environment where you have installed `Jupyter` (typically the `base` environment).
-You will then be able to select this new environment in `Jupyter`.
-If you're unable to see the environment in Jupyter, you might have to install the kernel manually.
-See the documentation [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).
-For more details on this, refer to your [521 lecture 7](https://pages.github.ubc.ca/MDS-2023-24/DSCI_521_platforms-dsci_students/lectures/7-virtual-environments.html#).

-I've only attempted to install this environment file on a few machines, and you may encounter issues with certain packages from the `yaml` file when executing the commands above.
+We've only attempted to install this environment file on a few machines, and you may encounter issues with certain packages from the `yml` file when executing the commands above.
 This is not uncommon and may suggest that the specified package version is not yet available for your operating system via `conda`.
 When this occurs, you have a couple of options:

-1. Modify the local version of the `yaml` file to remove the line containing that package.
+1. Modify the local version of the `yml` file to remove the line containing that package.
 2. Create the environment without that package.
 3. Activate the environment and install the package manually either with `conda install` or `pip install` in the environment.